anjanayraina/TokeSaleContract/README.md

 The contract owner can distribute tokens to any address using the `distributeTokens` function.

 ## Refunds
 Participants can request refunds through the `refund` function, which requires them to return the purchased tokens.
-Refunds are only processed when the pre-sale is not active, and the public sale is either active or has ended, and the participant's contribution is above the minimum threshold.
+Refunds are only processed when the pre-sale is not active, and the public sale is either active or has ended, and the participant's contribution is below the minimum threshold.